 The music industry is difficult to break into.
+All music producers know this.
 Yet, here you are, planning for your live performance to a crowd of people.

-This is an achievement that you should be proud of.
-Now you need the best audio interface for live performances to have full control over your set and sound.
+This is an achievement you should be proud of.
+Now, you need the best audio interface for live performance to have full control over your set and sound.

 Live performances are an adrenaline rush.
-But not having the right equipment for your stage show is a recipe for disaster.
+But not having the right equipment and audio interface for your stage show is a recipe for disaster.

-It can be hard to choose which interface is right for your musical needs.
-Keep reading this ultimate buying guide for the best live performance sound setup.
-Best Interface For Live
+It can be hard to choose which audio interface is right for your musical needs.
+Read through this ultimate buying guide for the best live performance sound setup!

 Best Audio Interface For Live Performance

-The DC-coupled outputs, MIDI ports, and multiple headphone outputs will make your music recording and mixing easier, smoother, and more enjoyable than ever before.
+The DC-coupled outputs, MIDI I/O ports, and multiple headphone line outputs will make your music recording and mixing easier, smoother, and more enjoyable than ever before.

 - High-performance 24bit/192kHz converters

-- 6 inputs for all of your performing requirements, including a MIDI port
+- 6 inputs for all of your performing requirements, including a MIDI interface port

 - Direct monitoring of your recording